 Located in Downtown Myrtle Beach, you can walk the Boardwalk and the beach free.
-Events are held year 'round with 2013 special emphasis onHot SummerNights, all summer long.
+Events are held year 'round.

 |Warbird Park in Market Common, Myrtle Beach

 Farrow Parkway just west of Highway 17.
 A-10 Thunderbolt, A-7 Corsair II , F-100 Super Sabre.
-At Warbird Park you'll also find the Wall of Serivce.
+At Warbird Park you will also find the Wall of Serivce.
 Free!

 Enjoy the lovely views from the boardwalk and the dock!
 Stroll around the 27-acre lake.
 There's also a FREE AREA on the bridge tthat leads to Alligator Adventure.

 |Broadway at the Beach.
 Go to the Imformation Center and ask for a map which contains coupons.
 Remember to take some bread to feed the ducks and the fish!
 And don't forget the FREE FIREWORKS, May through December!|

 Walk aeound the 1-mi. lake, play inter-active games, and enjoy the free children's park across the bridge from the stores

 These two Dog Parks (Barc Parks) are free to the public.
 (1.)
 Located on Mallard Lake Dr. and (2.)
 67th Ave.
 N.

 Source for some of the above information: Thanks to The City of Myrtle Beach, WMBF News, The Sun News, the Myrtle Beach Chamber of Commerce.